-- 1. All ranked (tenure-track or tenured) faculty (including those on leave or sabbatical who are in attendance) - 2. instructional academic staff members with at least a 50% appointment - 3. non-instructional academic staff members with 100% appointments instructional academic staff members listed in the University of Wisconsin System Redbook (https://www.wisconsin.edu/budget-planning/annual-operating-budget/redbook/) with at least a 50% appointment.
+- 1. All ranked (tenure-track or tenured) faculty (including those on leave or sabbatical who are in attendance) - 2. instructional academic staff members with at least a 50% appointment - 3. non-instructional academic staff members with 100% appointments

-Voting members of the department include
+Voting members of the department include:

-1. All ranked (tenure-track or tenured) faculty members who have at least a 50% appointment within the department (including those on leave or sabbatical who are in attendance) and

-2. Voting eligibility is specified within the respective sections of these Bylaws relating to those processes.
+- All ranked (tenure-track or tenured) faculty members who have at least a 50% appointment within the department (including those on leave or sabbatical who are in attendance) and instructional academic staff members who are in Redbook positions, as reported to the chair by the UWL Budget Office.
+Voting eligibility is specified within the respective sections of these Bylaws relating to those processes. - 2.
 Proxy votes are not permitted in meetings of the department and its committees.